 Access to APM logs-in-context requires a New Relic APM Pro subscription and enabling of distributed tracing.
 Before enabling distributed tracing, read the transition guide to learn about the effects on existing APM features and set-up recommendations.

 To enable APM logs-in-context for New Relic Logs, ensure your configuration meets the following requirements:

 - New Relic APM Pro subscription (or APM Pro trial account)

-- New Relic Logs enabled, with a compatible logging tool installed
+- New Relic Logs enabled, with a compatible log forwarding plugin installed

-NOTE: Logs are forwarded by the compatible logging tool, not by the APM agent.
+NOTE: Logs are forwarded by the compatible logs plugin, not by the APM agent.
 If you are running an application locally, you will need to ensure that logs are being forwarded to New Relic.